folio-org/okapi/doc/guide.md

 service discovery using Kubernetes. see [kubernetes](#kubernetes-integration) section.
 * `kube_server_pem`: PEM file representing server certificate for Kube API server.
 * `kube_token`: Kubernetes API token.
-If unset, no Autorization will be provided.
+If unset, no Authorization will be provided.
 * `kube_namespace`: Kubernetes namespace to use.
 If omitted, `default` is used.
 * `kube_refresh_interval`: Time in milliseconds between Kubernetes endpoints poll.
 Default is 30000 (30 seconds).